Here we’ll talk about the best methods for detailing your car’s interior.

-Vinyl and plastic are the most durable interior materials, but they do need frequent cleaning.
-Unlike cloth, the surfaces of vinyl and plastic generate static, which tends to attract dust.
+Vinyl and plastic are the most durable interior materials, but they need frequent cleaning.
+Unlike cloth, the surfaces of vinyl and plastic generate static which tends to attract dust.
 As a result, vinyl and plastic become grimy.
-The good news is, vinyl and plastic are the easiest surfaces to clean.
+Thankfully vinyl and plastic are the easiest surfaces to clean.

 Choose a cleaner made specifically for interior surfaces.
 One of my personal favorites is P21S Total Auto Wash, which is a quick spray-and-wipe solution with amazing cleaning power and a fresh citrus fragrance.
 It’s safe on all interior surfaces.

 Follow these easy steps for the perfect vinyl interior:

 - Spray vinyl, plastic and imitation leather surfaces with P21S Total Auto Wash or your favorite cleaner.